Australian Open goes quiet as lockdown keeps crowds away

 “When you are down, I think you feel like you’re almost alone here,” she said.
 “People give you energy, they are supporting you, they are trying to get you back into the match.”

+He struggled without a crowd in a warm-up tournament before the Australian Open.

+“It was tough to have a chat with myself and look around and see no one watching and just trying to produce big tennis against a pretty good player,” he said.
+“I think sports is entertainment at the end of the day, and I want to be able to play in front of full crowds around the world.”

-And nothing can replace the thrill of playing in front of fans in Rod Laver Arena.
-Karolina Muchova got that chance on Saturday against her Czech countrywoman, sixth-seeded Karolina Pliskova, after being scheduled on smaller courts for her first two matches.
+And nothing can replace the excitement of playing in front of fans in Rod Laver Arena.
+Karolina Muchova got that chance on Saturday against her Czech countrywoman, Karolina Pliskova, after being scheduled on smaller courts for her first two matches.

 “I was actually getting happy yesterday morning that I’m finally going to play on a bigger court and there’s going to be a crowd,” she said after beating Pliskova.